paulranum11/SPLiT-Seq_demultiplexing/README.md

 `bash splitseqdemultiplex.sh -n 4 -m 10 -1 Round1_barcodes_new3.txt -2 Round2_barcodes_new3.txt -3 Round3_barcodes_new3.txt -f SRR6750041_1_smalltest.fastq -r SRR6750041_2_smalltest.fastq -o results`

+# Benchmarking
+Updated: 11-26-2018

+Benchmarking was performed on a large previously published ~16Gb .fastq dataset found here https://www.ebi.ac.uk/ena/data/view/SRR6750041. `splitseqdemultiplex.sh` was run on four cores of a linux system.

+STEP1 (Demultiplexing): Time elapsed = 4hrs 35min 20sec
+STEP2 (Matepair Finding): Time elapsed =
+STEP3 (UMI Extraction): Time elapsed =
+Total: Time elapsed =

 # Notes and caution
-This tool is actively in development no warranty is implied and accurate function is NOT guarenteed.
+This tool is under development.
+No warranty is implied and accurate function is NOT guarenteed.

 If you would like to contribute to this tool please help us make it better!